dandisy/webcore/README.md

 1. Backend Page (Admin)

     Scope of Admin Page :
-    preparing user admin input form, input data by writed or by data source referenced
+    provide content management, presentation management, asset management and configurartion

 2. UI Component (just a part of page)

     Scope of UI Component (widget) :
-    provide reusable part of UI (widget) to included in template of page, (*and defining tracking configuration user interaction for personalization)
+    provide reusable part of UI (widget) to be used in template of page (with layout positions), (*and provide tracking of user interaction for personalization)

     Scope of Page :
-    layout and styling UI Component generally to be a Page by incorporating a template
+    layouting and styling UI Component globaly as a Page by incorporating a template

 3. Frontend Page

     Scope of Front Page :
-    provide User Experience with content personalization using Persona and Pattern
+    provide User Experience with content personalization

 ### Installation

-Copy and paste in terminal line by line, just hit Enter key
+Copy, paste and hit the Enter key in console line by line

 * Using Git